Trademark opposition or cancellation: What are the differences?

 As an adversarial proceeding, a TTAB trademark opposition or cancellation is basically a mini-lawsuit.
 While each type of TTAB proceeding includes its own standards, both oppositions and cancellations are squarely focused on the issue of registration.
 Trademark infringement, for example, is not litigated in a TTAB case.

 Except for the optional oral hearing towards the end of the case, there are no in-person court appearances in a TTAB legal action.
 All arguments, pieces of evidence, and testimonies are submitted in writing for the TTAB to consider.
 After the submission of legal briefs, the parties have the option of requesting an oral hearing.

-What is the difference between an opposition and a cancellation?
+What is a TTAB trademark cancellation?

 Just as there may be advantages for a plaintiff in an opposition or cancellation proceeding, there may also be advantages for the defendant in each type of action.
 In an opposition involving a pending application, for example, the applicant may have opportunities to remedy certain defects which would not be available to a registrant in a cancellation.